Chart Color Schemes

 South Windsor has a typical household mix, with a lower-than-average median household size

-Family households account for 67.4% of all households, including 27.1% couples with children, 21.0% couples without children, and 18.3% single parent families.
-Non-family households comprise the remaining 32.6%, with lone person households at 29.4% and group households at 3.2%.
-The median household size is 2.5 people, smaller than the Greater Sydney average of 2.6.
+Family households account for 67.4% of all households, consisting of 27.1% couples with children, 21.0% couples without children, and 18.3% single parent families.
+Non-family households comprise the remaining 32.6%, with lone person households at 29.4% and group households making up 3.2% of the total.
+The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.6.

 Frequently Asked Questions - Households